webreinvent/vaah-webdriverio/README.md

 Page object model will help you to store the element's attribute value at one place so that if there is a change in the value then we have to change it at one page rather then changing it at every instance.

-To implement page object we need to create a file to store these values.
+To implement page object we need to to create a file to store these values.
 Inside the tests folder go to wdio folder and then go inside data folder (if the folder does not exist you can create one).
 Then inside the data folder create a javascript file elements.js and paste the below mentioned code.

 Demo: https://img-v3.getdemo.dev/screenshot/37DZHpTEcH.mp4